pouya-eghbali/brackets/README.md

 # Brackets

-Use c-style brackets instead of indentation.
+Use js-style brackets instead of indentation.
 This is an encoding, you can also import this module in sites.py, it will register the encoding on import.

 To install: